-Further testing revealed a twisted colon, a life-threatening condition that can cause death in almost all patients who are not treated, and in up to 37% of patients who have surgery.
+Further testing revealed a twisted colon, a life-threatening condition that causes death in almost all patients who are not treated, and in up to 37% of patients who have surgery.
 My sister saved her own life by trusting her instincts which led her to insist on immediate medical care.

 My mother permanently lost the use of her arm because a doctor made a diagnostic mistake.